FAQ

 Do you represent clients outside Nevada and North Carolina?

-We are licensed in Nevada and North Carolina.
+We are licensed in Arizona, Nevada, and North Carolina.
 If you need help elsewhere, we may be able to refer you to trusted colleagues.

 Yes.
 Both personal injury and estate planning consultations are free.